Updated April 17, 2023

 What is Test Automation Framework?

-Benefits of Test Automation Framework
+Features of Test Automation Framework

-- It reduces the cost as well and lowers risks also.
+- Reduces the cost and lowers risks

-- It lowers the cost of maintenance.
+- Lowers the cost of maintenance

-- It also defines the reusability of code.
+- Defines the reusability of code

 Advantages and Disadvantages of Test Automation Framework

 - Scaling and maintenance are easy